deatrich/linux-home-server/prepare-installation.md

 whose type is FAT32, and the second (/dev/sde2) is the minimal 6 GB Linux partition.
 Though this microSD is 256 GB only the first 6 GB is currently used.
-The automatic installation process will expand the partition right to the maximum extend of its partition or of unallocated space.
+The automatic installation process will expand the partition right to the maximum extend of its partition or of un-allocated space.
 Most Linux installation images allow you to choose your disk partitioning; the Raspberry Pi installation image does not.